November 2025

 Recipients transferring from Ontario Works

-Where requests are not approved
+Where requests are approved or not approved

 Retroactive payments based on reconciliation of costs